squirrels-analytics/squirrels-analytics.github.io/docs/references/python/user_base/User.md

 ### set_attributes

-Sets custom attributes on the user given a user object as a Python dictionary.
+Sets custom attributes on the user.
 Should be overwritten in the custom User model, otherwise does nothing by default.

-**Required Arguments:**
+**Optional Keyword Arguments:**

-- **user_dict**: A dictionary representing a user object (such as a row from a database)
+- Specify any custom keyword argument, and access them through the "kwargs" dictionary argument.

 ## Static or Class Methods